- Intensive Support Team

 Outcomes of Review Committee:

-The review committee makes a decision regarding the match of the student’s needs within the identified Special Education Alternative/ Intensive Intervention Programs and other students within the program.
+The review committee makes a decision regarding the match of the student’s needs within the identified Special Education Alternative/ Intensive Intervention Programming and other students within the program.
 The result of the review committee will be communicated to the home school administrators and others by an IST or alternative/interventions program administrator.
 If there are questions or concerns regarding the discussion and/or decision, please connect with one of the administrators from the Review Committee.

-- If the student’s disability related needs are a match for the identified program, the student meets minimum criteria for a program, and the program has capacity to serve the student, the student’s name will be communicated to the staff at the identified Alternative/Intensive Intervention program to coordinate and schedule next actions (ie. student and family tour program, IIP staff observe student at home school, schedule IEP meeting to discuss programming/placement, etc.)
+- If the student’s disability related needs are a match for the identified program, the student meets minimum criteria for a program, and the program has capacity to serve the student, the student’s name will be communicated to the staff at the identified Alternative/Intensive Intervention Programming to coordinate and schedule next actions (ie. student and family tour program, IIP staff observe student at home school, schedule IEP meeting to discuss programming/placement, etc.)

 - If the student meets minimum criteria for a program, but the program does not currently have capacity to serve the student, the student’s name will be placed in waiting status pending an opening in the program or service.